 Late filing penalty fees

-|Length of period (measured from the date the accounts are due)||Penalty Penalty Private company||Public company|
+|Length of period (measured from the date the accounts are due)||Penalty for a private company or LLP||Penalty for a public company|

 |Not more than 1 month||£150||£750|